Gwennin/Exception/README.md

 A simple C++ Exception class.

-> Note : To add a fully support of theses exceptions add the '-rdynamic' option to you linker settings on your finnal project.
+> Note: To add a fully support of theses exceptions add the '-rdynamic' option to you linker settings on your finnal project.

+> Note 2: Only libc friends/compilers can build this project. 'backtace' & 'backtrace_symbols' functions are defined by libc.

 ##Using